Andrej Plenković: Government crisis and cabinet reshuffle

-On 27 April 2017, Plenković dismissed three of his government ministers representing the Bridge of Independent Lists, the junior partner in the governing coalition, over their reluctance to support a vote of confidence in finance minister Zdravko Marić, whom Most accuses of withholding certain information relating to an ongoing crisis involving one of Croatia's largest firms, Agrokor, where Marić had worked a few years previously.
-Namely, Most consider that Marić had knowledge of irregularities occurring in the way Agrokor paid its suppliers and had chosen to not reveal that information to protect the firm he formerly worked for.
-On 28 April, the last remaining government minister from Most, public administration minister Ivan Kovačić, resigned his post and Most announced its withdrawal from the ruling coalition.
-HDZ started to gather signatures from members of Parliament to push through a vote of no confidence in the speaker of Parliament Božo Petrov, who was also the president of Most at the time.
-At the same time, HDZ announced that it would seek to form a new governing majority in Parliament, bypassing Most.
-With Most deciding to withdraw its parliamentary support for the Plenković cabinet, Božo Petrov resigned as speaker on 5 May and was succeeded by Gordan Jandroković of the HDZ.
-Now without the support of Most, the HDZ-dominated cabinet was left without a clear parliamentary majority and the possibility of yet another early parliamentary election, the third in 18 months, taking place was extremely heightened.
-However, the government crisis was ultimately resolved on 9 June 2017 when 5 out of 9 members of Parliament representing the Croatian People's Party (HNS) agreed to enter a coalition with the HDZ, while the other four MPs (among them Vesna Pusić and Anka Mrak Taritaš) decided to leave HNS and form a new political party called the Civic Liberal Alliance (GLAS).
+On 27 April 2017, Plenković dismissed three of his government ministers from The Bridge of Independent Lists, the junior partner in the governing coalition, over their reluctance to support a vote of confidence in Finance Minister Zdravko Marić, whom The Bridge accused of withholding certain information relating to an ongoing crisis involving one of Croatia's largest firms, Agrokor, where Marić had worked a few years previously.
+Namely, The Bridge considered that Marić had knowledge of irregularities occurring in the way Agrokor paid its suppliers and had chosen not to reveal that information in order to protect the firm.
+On 28 April, the last remaining government minister from The Bridge, Ivan Kovačić, resigned his post and the party announced its withdrawal from the ruling coalition.
+The HDZ started to gather signatures from members of parliament to push through a vote of no confidence in the speaker Božo Petrov, who was also the president of The Bridge at the time.
+At the same time, the HDZ announced that it would seek to form a new governing majority in Parliament, bypassing The Bridge.
+With Most deciding to withdraw its parliamentary support for the Plenković cabinet, Božo Petrov resigned as speaker on 4 May to avoid a no confidence vote, and was succeeded by HDZ's Gordan Jandroković.
+Now without the support of The Bridge, the HDZ-dominated cabinet was left without a clear parliamentary majority and the possibility of yet another early parliamentary election, the third in 18 months, taking place was extremely heightened.
+However, the government crisis was ultimately resolved on 9 June 2017 when 5 out of 9 members of parliament representing the Croatian People's Party (HNS) agreed to enter a coalition with the HDZ, while the other four MPs (among them Vesna Pusić and Anka Mrak Taritaš) decided to leave HNS and form a new political party called the Civic Liberal Alliance (GLAS).
 The Plenković cabinet underwent a reshuffle, with HNS being given the portfolios of Science and Education and Construction and Spatial Planning.

 Since May 2017, Plenković has been constantly named the most negative politician in Croatia by monthly polls conducted by the Promocija Plus and IPSOS PULS agencies.
 However, by December 2017, he was also named the third most popular politician, while his party enjoyed considerable rating advantage over all other political parties in Croatia.